 Things to do in Pérouges

-Sit in the main square with a coffee or tea and simply watch – something's always going on.
+- Sit Sit on the terrace of the Hostellerie du Vieux Perouges and simply watch – something's always going on.

 You can take a half-hour train ride to Meximieux-Pérouges but you'll have a half-hour walk (uphill) to get to the village (it's not called a hilltop village for nothing).
 Otherwise it's an easy drive from Lyon.